gpulido/titanic/README.md

 - The file PRA2.pdf is the **resolution of the asigment** at [`PRA2.pdf`](PRA2.pdf)

+The folder `data` contains the dataset used as input for the Practice:

-- The file test.csv is the dataset used as input for the Practice.
+- The file `data\test.csv` is the dataset used as input for the Practice.
 It contains the Titanic data from the kaggel challenge [Titanic](https://www.kaggle.com/c/titanic)

+The folder `src` contains the source code used to generate the pdf:

 - The file PRA2.Rmd is the R Mark Down source code of the pdf.
 The pdf is being "knitted" using this rmd as a source.

-- The file PRA2.html is the resolution of the asigment on html format.

 - The file PRA-header.html is the header needed to knit the rmd into html.

+The file PRA2.html is the resolution of the asigment on html format.

+The folder `final_data` contains the output data from the assignment

-- The file titanic_final.csv contains the clean dataset with 12 variables, the nulls treated and that was being used to train the predict models
+- The file `final_data\titanic_final.csv` contains the clean dataset with 12 variables, the nulls treated and that was being used to train the predict models

-- The file titanic_predict.csv is the same file with another variable *Survived_predicted* with the results of the Survived variable for the best model used
+- The file `final_data\titanic_predict.csv' is the same file with another variable added *Survived_predicted* with the results of the Survived variable for the best predict model from the code.